MystenLabs/capybot/README.md

 ## Data sources
 There are two different kind of data sources in Capybot: Swap pools and external sources.
 Capybot may order trades from swap pools, and they provide the current relative price of the tokens in the pool.
-External sources may provide any kind of information that could be relavant for strategies.
+External sources may provide any kind of information that could be relevant for strategies.

-At the moment, Capybot supports swap pools from [Cetus](https://www.cetus.zone/), [Turbos](https://turbos.finance/) and [Suiswap](https://suiswap.app/app/), and uses Binance as an external data sources for the relative prices of some token pairs.
+At the moment, Capybot supports swap pools from [Cetus](https://www.cetus.zone/), [Turbos](https://turbos.finance/) and [Suiswap](https://suiswap.app/app/), and uses Binance (via [CCTX](https://github.com/ccxt/ccxt)) as an external data sources for the relative prices of some token pairs.

 ## Installation